* Honorary ears awarded June 1956

 Instead he joined NROTC, where he excelled in both academic and naval training, becoming a member of the program's Sextant Honor Society.
 He did take part in the Glee Club and once sang improvisational harmonies with a young Ann-Margret in a variety show.
 While on summer NROTC training in San Diego during 1960, Glen visited Annette at her home in Encino, where he also met Shelley Fabares who lived next door.

 Glen left Northwestern and the NROTC program before graduating and taking up a commission.
 He enrolled in Indiana University where he earned a Bachelor's degree.
-While a member of the university's Singing Hoosiers, Glen performed in concerts with Duke Ellington, Bob Hope, and Vic Damone.
+While a member of the university's Singing Hoosiers, Glen performed in concerts with Duke Ellington and Bob Hope.

 During the late sixties and early seventies Glen worked as a programmer analyst for an insurance company, while also performing for community theater in Chicago.
 After a production of No Exit